 IN THE TORAH (portion Vayera) we read about how Abraham was asked to sacrifice his son Isaac as a burnt offering on Mount Moriah.
-In Jewish literature, this final test of Abraham is called the Akedah, or the "binding of Isaac."
+In Jewish literature, this supreme test of Abraham's faith is called the Akedah, or the "binding of Isaac."

-According to Rashi, Isaac was 37 years old when Abraham took him up to Moriah to be sacrificed as a whole burnt offering.
+According to Rashi (who followed the Seder Olam Rabbah), Isaac was 37 years old when Abraham took him up to Moriah to be sacrificed as a whole burnt offering.
 But there is no voice of protest, no resisting, no indication that Isaac refused to submit to his father's will.
 "And they walked, the two of them, together" (Gen. 22:6).

 Of course the Akedah reveals Abraham as a great hero of faith.
 After given the mind-blowing commandment to sacrifice his Divinely promised son, there is no word of protest coming from him, no appeal to God's justice nor intercession for mercy (unlike Abraham's earlier intercession for Sodom and Gomorrah).
 Perhaps Abraham thought that God was not unlike the tribal deity Molekh who required the sacrifice of children to appease his anger.
 As Kierkegaard reminds us in his book Fear and Trembling, this is yirat Elohim - the fear of God - taken to the extreme.
 Indeed, one tradition suggests that the real test of the Akedah was not whether Abraham would obey the command to sacrifice his son, but rather whether he would obey the Angel's Voice of Compassion (יהוה) to refrain from killing him!
 Nonetheless, as Maimonides remarked, had Abraham not believed in the absolute truth of God's promise, he never would have lifted his hand to slaughter his beloved son....